Mass photometry analysis of low-affinity protein interactions

 Under these conditions, the complex will remain intact when the sample is measured.

 The MassFluidix HC system add-on can help reveal low-affinity complexes that were previously undetected.
-In the example provided in the application note, the MassFluidix HC system was used with the TwoMP mass photometer – to study the binding of an IgG monoclonal antibody to the soluble domain of the FcRn receptor at different concentrations.
+In the example provided in the application note, the MassFluidix HC system was used with the TwoMP mass photometer – to investigate the oligomerization behavior of integrin αL/β2, a low-affinity integrin heterodimer.

-When the proteins were measured using manual dilution, capturing the sample state at nanomolar concentrations, peaks corresponding to IgG and FcRn monomers were detected.
-When the sample was analyzed using the MassFluidix HC system instead, the sample state at micromolar concentration was captured, showing the presence of dimers and bigger complexes – and revealing that low-affinity interactions occur at high sample concentrations.
+After manual dilution, the mass profile showed mainly monomers of αL and β2 with a small peak corresponding to heterodimers.
+After rapid dilution with MassFluidix HC, the sample state at micromolar concentration was captured, showing the presence of more dimers and bigger complexes with a corresponding decrease in monomers – revealing low-affinity interactions that occur at high sample concentrations.
 For more details about this study, read the application note.

 To learn how mass photometry can help characterize low-affinity interactions